LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

   - `/map background 2 40` sets the background to light with 40% alpha

 #### External map window
-The map has simple support for opening an external window outside of the EQ client window.
+The map has simple support for opening an external window outside of the game client window.
-This window can be dragged with the title bar and positioned as desired, but it is only resizable using the height and width Zeal map options sliders.
-The top and left sliders are ignored in external window mode.
-See interactive mode for mouse inputs.
+This window can be moved and resized like a standard window.
+See interactive mode for other mouse inputs.
 The map content is controlled with the normal map key binds.
-Also note that if external window mode is set in options, the map will not automatically open when the game starts.
-Use the map enable to open and close the window (recommend using the keybind 'm').
+Use the save_ini command to store the current size and position as the default.

 * Zeal options checkbox
 * Command examples:
   - `/map external` - Toggles map between internal overlay and external window
-  - `/map save_ini` - Required to make the external map window position persistent
+  - `/map save_ini` - Stores the current external window size and position (and other settings)

 If the map content looks pixelated, the monitor may be set to a DPI scaling greater than 100%.
 Note that the EQ application itself does not properly handle this.
 To workaround, set the